chrisns/talks/PolicyAsVersionedCode.md

 # 🥱<!--fit-->

 <!--
-Ok, policy is a dull thing, its kinda hard to make sexy, but I'm going to try and get your attention, so bare with me.
+Ok, elephant in the room, policy is a dull thing, its kinda hard to make sexy, but I'm going to try and get your attention, so bare with me.
 -->

 ---